-5.3.12 Item 7: land possessed: The total land area possessed by the household as on the date of survey will be worked out and recorded against this item in code.
+4.3.15 Item 7: land possessed: The area of land possessed will include land 'owned', 'leased in' and (encroached) 'land neither owned nor leased in' by the household but exclude land 'leased out'.
+The total land area possessed by the household as on the date of survey will be worked out and recorded against this item in code.
 The codes are: